Jazz Studies

 Guitarists must include at least one selection from the standard jazz repertoire (such as All The Things You Are or jazz classics such as Take the “A” Train) and at least one selection should be a solo performance played in chord-melody style (harmonized in the solo guitar style of Joe Pass or George Van Eps).
 Guitarists must also include a one-minute verbal introduction in the prescreening video, providing answers to the following questions:

-Vocalists should prepare all material with either live accompaniment or backing track.
-Vocalists must submit the following prescreen requirements:
+Vocalists must prepare four required pieces as described below, with either live accompaniment or backing track.

-• Medium or up tempo swing performance of either “There Is No Greater Love” or “There Will Never Be Another You”.
-Vocalist must perform the melody of the song and one or more choruses of improvisation.
+- “There Is No Greater Love” or “There Will Never Be Another You” (med-swing tempo) – Vocalist must perform the melody of the song, one chorus of improvisation, and return to the melody on the head out.

 Introductory Video for All Undergraduate Applicants